Aral Sea: Biology

 The Aral Sea fishing industry, which at its peak employed some 40,000 and reportedly produced one-sixth of the Soviet Union's entire fish catch, has been devastated.
 In the 1980s commercial harvests were becoming unsustainable, and by 1987 commercial harvest became nonexistent.
 Due to the declining sea levels, salinity levels became too high for the 20 native fish species to survive.
-The only fish that could survive the high-salinity levels was flounder.
+The only fish that could survive the high-salinity levels was the flounder.
 Also, as water has receded, former fishing towns along the original shores have become ship graveyards.

 Aral, originally the main fishing port, is now about 15 kilometres from the sea and has seen its population decline dramatically since the beginning of the crisis.
 The town of Moynaq in Uzbekistan had a thriving harbour and fishing industry that employed about 30,000 people; now it lies 30–90 kilometres from the shore.
 Fishing boats lie scattered on the dry dusty land that was once covered by water; many have been there for 20 years.

 The South Aral Sea remains too saline to host any species other than halotolerant organisms.
 The South Aral has been incapable of supporting fish since the late 1990s, when the flounder were killed by rising salinity levels.

 Also destroyed is the muskrat-trapping industry in the deltas of the Amu Darya and Syr Darya, which used to yield as many as 500,000 pelts a year.